tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/PayU operations/Transfers.md

 3. Select how you want to schedule the transfer.

 * **Schedule transfers by periodicity**<br>
-This option lets you transfer a given amount every certain time (days, weeks, or months).
+This option lets you transfer a given amount every certain time (days, weeks, ou months).
 To schedule this type of transfers, select the option _Periodicity_.

 * **Schedule transfers by balance available**<br>
 This option lets you transfer a given amount every time the balance reaches a specific value.
 To schedule this type of transfers, select the option _Balance available_.